Hayes Road Bridge Shore Launch

 Division Street/Ridgefield Shore Launch

 Located just downstream of the Port of Ridgfield Boat Ramp, the Division Street/Ridgefield Shore Launch provides an alternative access to Lake River away from motorized boats.
 The site usually has a port-a-potty restroom set up.
-Users are asked to pay the daily launch fee.
+Users are asked to pay the daily launch fee which include parking.
 Tickets are available from the Boat Ramp.

 The Port of Ridgefield is redeveloping the Lake River waterfront.
 Changes to this access site will likely occur at some point.